Landgate/govhack/README.md

 *[Web Mapping Service (WMS)](https://en.wikipedia.org/wiki/Web_Map_Service):* A service for generating sets of image tiles used in web mapping.
 It converts raw spatial datasets into georeferenced images and is a widely used international open standard; as well it supports querying the data ("Tell me about the features at a point").
 WMS services available via data.wa.gov.au are served through SLIP.

 *[Web Feature Service (WFS)](https://en.wikipedia.org/wiki/Web_Feature_Service):* A service for retrieving raw geospatial datasets and running queries against a dataset (e.g. "Tell me all of the points in this area where the `type` is 'red'.").
-Unlike a WMS the output of a WFS service must first be passed to software that can visualise spatial data (See @TODO).
+Unlike a WMS the output of a WFS service must first be passed to software that can visualise spatial data.
 WFS services available via data.wa.gov.au are served through SLIP.

 *[ESRI REST API](http://resources.arcgis.com/en/help/arcgis-rest-api/#/The_ArcGIS_REST_API/02r300000054000000/):* A service similar very similar in functionality to WMS and WFS that is available from using the [ESRI](http://www.esri.com/) technology stack.
 This resource provides a machine-readable ESRI REST API for visualising and accessing this dataset.
 This API can be used in a variety of ESRI products – including ArcGIS, ArcGIS Pro, and the ArcGIS API for JavaScript.
 ESRI REST API services available via data.wa.gov.au are served through SLIP.

 *[Shapefile](https://en.wikipedia.org/wiki/Shapefile):* An older but still very popular format for spatial datasets.
-Easy to read, manipulate, and convert to other data formats using spatial software packages (@TODO).
+Easy to read, manipulate, and convert to other data formats using spatial software packages.

 *[Service Map Package](https://blogs.esri.com/esri/arcgis/2010/09/29/map-packages/):* A proprietary format created by the spatial sofware company, [ESRI](http://www.esri.com/), for storing spatial data and their associated styles.
 Only acessible to users with ArcGIS Desktop or ArcGIS Pro.